 - Achieving efficiency gains though a unique, integrated AC-to-DC and DC-to-DC connection between the wind turbines, PV arrays, and the electrolyzer stacks.

 The following publications provide more information about renewable electrolysis and the wind-to-hydrogen project.

 - Renewable Electrolysis Integrated Systems Development and Testing.
 Kevin Harrison, Michael Peters, and Christopher Ainscough.
-Excerpt from the Annual Progress Report.
+Annual Progress Report.
 (December 2013)